SPIDER and IVL to collaborate in training program on smart transport in Rwanda

 Photo: Mathias Gustavsson

-The objective of the training program is to share and discuss experiences on international best practices on modern public and urban transport planning, with a special focus on smart, digital and sustainable transport solutions.
+The objective of the training program is to share knowledge and experiences on international best practices in modern public and urban transport planning, with a special focus on smart, digital and sustainable transport solutions.

 – We have a long history of collaboration on different types of digital initiatives in Rwanda.
 We are very happy to join forces with the City of Kigali and RURA on this initiative.
 The expertise from IVL will be instrumental in supporting these institutions in their efforts to provide a safe and climate efficient transport system in Rwanda, says John Owuor, director at SPIDER.